National restrictions remain in place for England.

 If you smell gas or if you have concerns about the safety of your gas appliances, you should contact Cadent's emergency number on 0800 111 999.
 Switch off your appliances until a registered gas engineer has told you it is safe to turn them back on.

-Those that can, should pay their rent as normal.
+Those who can should pay their rent as normal.
 Despite lockdown, 98% of our tenants have kept up with their rent payments.

 We appreciate that many people have been affected financially by the coronavirus outbreak and that some customers might find it more difficult to pay their rent and other charges.
 Please be assured that our focus is supporting those people that need us.
 If you're having trouble paying your rent, please don't suffer in silence, get in touch with our Money Smart team.
 They will assess each case on an individual basis and will look to put the appropriate support in place.